Azure/FTALive-Sessions/content/networking/private-endpoints/dns-pe-scenarios.md

 ## Private DNS Zone Only

-This is the simplest configuration, and a great place to start when testing the flow.
+This is the simplest configuration, and a great place to start when testing the flow or for Azure-only environments.
 In production, this would only be used for an environment where you can perform *all* of your Private IP resolution from an Azure Private DNS Zone.

 The over all flow for DNS resolution here is: